atbcb/ICTTestingBaseline/docs/12PageTitles.md

 * If the test for 2.4.2 fails, then the page is not conformant to SC 2.4.2

 # Baseline Requirement Outcome
-* If the title does not fail, then the page passes the Baseline Requirement
+* If the page title does not fail, then the page passes the Baseline Requirement